veorq/blueflower/README.md

 blueflower
 ==========

-blueflower looks for secrets such as private keys or passwords in a file structure.
+blueflower is a simple tool that looks for secrets such as private keys or passwords in a file structure.
 Interesting files are detected using heuristics on their names and on their content. blueflower prioritizes speed, hence there may be a lot of false